Who discovered stem cells? It goes back further than you might think.

 But is that correct?

-What information in the history of the stem cell research field makes me come to this conclusion that they did not definitively discover stem cells?
+What makes me come to this conclusion that they did not definitively discover stem cells?

 Let’s start with the most widely acclaimed “discoverers” as a reference point.